jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 I always feel that it's worth repeating that Terraform is a fantastic tool, but by itself, it is not capable of evaluating changes for safety.
-If you’re using Terraform in the real world, then your business depends on you to be the last and best safety mechanism.
+If you're using Terraform in the real world, then your business depends on you to be the last and best safety mechanism.
 I hope you enjoyed learning how to build an Azure DevOps pipeline that supports the safe application of infrastructure changes using Terraform.